Abdul-Rehman-Astro/SPARK_2023/README.md

 # SPARK_2023
-Files related to SPARK 2023
+Files and Folders related to SPARK 2023